 - Avoid Full Payments Upfront.
 Ideally you should pay a small deposit to hold the date for a service or product you’ve selected, however, just be aware that many deposits are non – refundable so choose your vendors wisely.
-Although no guarantee, try to use a credit card for payments as there is better chance of refund in the event of a financial disagreement or problem.
+Although no guarantee, try to use a credit card for payments as there is a better chance of refund in the event of a financial disagreement or problem.

 - Avoid Cash Payments: We know how expensive weddings can get and while the thought of saving a couple bucks may be enticing, there are many dangers and pitfalls you might be making yourself susceptible towards.
 The contracting industry is notorious for off-the-books, under-the-table transactions.
 You may often encounter vendors who encourage cash payments.
-Truth be told, it’s just not worth it to have a couple bucks jeopardise thousands of dollars’ worth of investment.
-But it’s not just the money, cash transactions are usually undocumented which means that in case of disagreements, you won’t have any insurance to protect you or your investment.
+Truth be told, it’s just not worth it to have a couple bucks jeopardize thousands of dollars’ worth of investment.
+But it’s not just the money, cash transactions are usually undocumented which means that in the case of disagreements, you won’t have any insurance to protect you or your investment.

 When choosing a Vendor

 - Look At Their Experience.
 If a vendor has been around for a while, many past customers often rate the experience they’ve had with the vendor and their reviews can generally be easily searched for online via social media platforms or simply just by running the vendor name through a search engine.